yochaigal/cairn/wip/2e/overview-and-principles.md

 ### Agency

 - Attributes and related saves do not define your character.
 They are tools.
-- Don't ask only what your character would do, ask what you would do, too.
+- Don't ask only what your character would do; ask what you would do, too.
 - Be creative with your intuition, items, and connections.

 ### Teamwork